-She would never hear Helena laugh or cry, she would never hold her or be held.
-She realized that when she was upset Helena would not be there to read to her or to rub her back.
-She was alone, because the only person who could make her feel like she wasn't was dead, and there was nothing she could do.
+She would never hear Helena laugh or cry again.
+She would never hold her or be held by her.
+She realized that when she was upset, Helena would not be there to read to her or to rub her back.
+She was alone, because the only person who could make her feel like she wasn't was now dead, and there was nothing she could do.

 Myka let go, she felt the first few tears rim her proud eyes and she was thankful that her back was to her friends.
-The grief was finally too much to contain first it was just a few tears and quiet sobs, when she looked up and saw the horizon, she fell to her knees and with one hand she supported herself while the other one clutched at her shirt where the locket was, Myka saw the day end and realization burst through her, the tears fell freely and the sound that escaped her throat got everyone's attention.
+The grief was finally too much to contain.
+First it was just a few tears and quiet sobs, when she looked up and saw the horizon, she fell to her knees.
+With one hand she supported herself while with the other one she clutched at her shirt where the locket was.
+Myka saw the day end and realization burst through her, the tears fell freely and the sound that escaped her throat got everyone's attention.

 She couldn't hold back she let her emotions have the best of her.
 She mourned the loss of her love, her life.
 Myka knew that all her other labels, agent, daughter, friend, they were nothing compared to the one label that mattered, Helena's.
 The tremors made her need both hands to keep her up and as she grabbed the ground with both hands the locket slipped out of her shirt and dangled from her neck.
-Myka's tears kept falling and with them fell will, she could feel herself get weaker but she couldn't stop.
-The locket moved at the rhythm of her sobs and inevitably caught some of her tears.
-Myka kept her eyes closed and didn't notice the light that came from the locket and suddenly surrounded her.
-Inexplicably she felt warm and safe; she could smell sandalwood and lavender and realizing she was imagining that Helena once again held her, she sobbed again before everything went black.
+Myka's tears kept falling and with them fell her will.
+Her will to live and to continue was slowly seeping out of her with every earth shattering sob.
+She could feel herself get weaker but she couldn't stop.
+The locket moved with the rhythm of her sobs and inevitably caught some of her tears.
+Myka kept her eyes closed as she wept.
+She didn't notice the light that came from the locket and suddenly surrounded her.
+Inexplicably she felt warm and safe.
+She could smell sandalwood and lavender and realizing she was imagining that Helena once again held her, she sobbed again before everything went black.